Freedom Lane: A Trip Down Memory Block A

 “Damn,” Da’Quarius said.
 “Why?”

 Helen sighed.
-“I dragged you here,” she said.
+“I dragged you here,” she replied.
 “I might as well tell you while I wait for this turd to drop.”

 “Guilty!” the judge yelled, slamming his gable down.
-Helen looked down as her family began to cry and wail.
+Helen looked down as her mother cried and wailed.
 She barely heard when the judge sentenced her to twenty-one years in Havenville Women’s Penitentiary.
 All because of some skank and her boyfriend who couldn’t keep his dick in his pants (along with a laundry list of petty crimes that took nearly ten minutes to read).

 The funny part was that Helen never slept with the skank’s boyfriend.
 He tried and then claimed to everyone and their mother that she had.
 When the idiot’s girlfriend got wind of it, she went right to Helen.

-“I didn’t sleep with your man,” Helen said.
+“I didn’t sleep with your man,” Helen replied.
 “That limp dick couldn’t pick the meat from between my teeth!”

 “Don’t you talk about him like that!”
 Audry shouted.
-Now she was beginning to draw a crowd.
+She was drawing a crowd with her shouting.
 “You take that back!”

 “The hell I will!”
 Helen said.
 “He whipped it out and tried to get me to go down.
-Damn thing looked like a dead baby bird in a nest that collapsed.
+Damn thing looked like a dead baby bird in a collapsed nest.
 He couldn’t make a gnat squirt.”

 “I ain’t done with your pretty ass,” Helen said.
 She grabbed Audry by the front of her blouse, kissed her on the lips, slammed her tongue into her mouth, and then proceeded to beat the ever-living piss out of the girl in the middle of State Street.